ibexa/documentation-developer/docs/release_notes/ez_platform_v1.11.0.md

 ### eZ Platform

-#### Improved way of writing Field Type gateways
+#### Improved way of writing field type gateways

-[EZP-26885](https://issues.ibexa.co/browse/EZP-26885): you now have access to the Doctrine connection instead of the Zeta Components Database connection-like object which has been exposed to Field Types until now.
+[EZP-26885](https://issues.ibexa.co/browse/EZP-26885): you now have access to the Doctrine connection instead of the Zeta Components Database connection-like object which has been exposed to field types until now.
 Note that the former way will be removed in a future major version.

 #### Content type limitation for Relation (single) field